Terry Daniher

-Terrence "Terry" John Daniher (born 15 August 1957) is a former Australian rules footballer who played with the South Melbourne and Essendon Football Clubs in the Australian Football League (AFL).
-Terry was also an assistant coach for the Essendon, Collingwood, St Kilda and Carlton Football Clubs.
-Terry's brothers, Neale, Anthony and Chris, also played for Essendon in the AFL.
-He is a member of the Australian Football Hall of Fame and the Wagga Wagga Sporting Hall of Fame and is a Champion of Essendon.
-Terry is currently the owner of Terry Daniher Cleaning Services, a cleaning company based in Melbourne.
+Terrence "Terry" John Daniher (born 15 August 1957) is a former Australian rules footballer best known for his career with Essendon Football Clubs in the Australian Football League (AFL) where he was a dual-premiership player.
+A New South Welshman hailing from the town of West Wyalong, he captained his state in State of Origin during the 1980s and prior to the introduction of State of Origin rules was a key member of the Victorian state side and was 3 time All-Australian representing Australia in International Rules in 1990.
+Daniher also played at who played with South Melbourne and was also an assistant coach for the Essendon, Collingwood, St Kilda and Carlton Football Clubs.

+Terry is a member of the Australian Football Hall of Fame and the Riverina Sporting Hall of Fame and is a Champion of Essendon.

+Terry is a member of the Daniher brothers, a football family who simultaneously played for Essendon, including his brothers Neale, Anthony and Chris.

 Early life and childhood

 Terry was born the first child of James "Jim" Daniher and Edna Daniher (née Erwin) on 15 August 1957 at West Wyalong Base Hospital.
 Terry attended St Joseph's Catholic School, Ungarie for his primary education before going to Ungarie Central School until year ten, after which he became a farmer.

 It was during his childhood that Terry showed his love for sport, namely Australian rules football, playing in the Northern Riverina Football League (NRFL) on Saturdays while playing rugby league at school carnivals.
 It was during his time in the NRFL that Terry won several best & fairest award, including the senior football Evans Medal in 1974, before playing with Ariah Park-Mirrool in the South West Football League (New South Wales) for the 1975 season.
 It was during this season that Terry was approached by the South Melbourne Football Club to play for them.